 Feuding Fans of Fútbol: Soccer Culture in Latin America

 Rooting for a sports team gives fans a sense of belonging.
-Putting on a team jersey, screaming at the top of your lungs, and eating yummy food is half of the fun!
-The reason I like the Packers so much is because my family has close friends in Wisconsin—who have become more like family than friends—since way before I was born.
+Putting on a team jersey, screaming at the top of your lungs, and eating yummy food is half the fun!
 If you have friends who are into fútbol, ask them what team they’re rooting for!
 It’s fun to share a team—or even a rivalry.

 Fútbol is the most popular sport in Europe and Latinoamérica.
 The biggest soccer events usually happen in Europe, and some of the best players from Latin America play in European leagues.
-One of the most popular soccer stars, Lionel Messi, is originally from Argentina.
+One of the most popular soccer stars, Lionel Messi, is from Argentina.
 He usually plays for a Spanish team, though.
-Some fútbol teams are famous across the board, let’s learn about them!
+Some fútbol teams are famous across the board.
+Let’s learn about them!

 Every four years, during the soccer world cup, dozens of countries compete for first place.
 Most people will root for their home countries, but many people have more than one favorite team.
 Here are the three most popular countries to root for in the world cup according to FIFA’s website: